renovate-bot/zw/docs/guides/04_commands.md

 ## Calling `compinit` With Turbo Mode {#calling-compinit-with-turbo-mode}

-If you load completions using `wait''` Turbo mode then you can add `atinit'zicompinit'` to the syntax-highlighting plugin (which should be the last one loaded, as their (2 projects, [Z-Sy-H](https://github.com/zsh-users/zsh-syntax-highlighting) & [F-Sy-H](https://github.com/z-shell/F-Sy-H)) documentation state), or `atload'zicompinit'` to last completion-related plugin. `zicompinit` is a function that just runs `autoload compinit; compinit`, created for convenience.
+If you load completions using `wait'…'` Turbo mode then you can add `atinit'zicompinit'` to the syntax-highlighting plugin (which should be the last one loaded, as their (2 projects, [Z-Sy-H](https://github.com/zsh-users/zsh-syntax-highlighting) & [F-Sy-H](https://github.com/z-shell/F-Sy-H)) documentation state), or `atload'zicompinit'` to last completion-related plugin. `zicompinit` is a function that just runs `autoload compinit; compinit`, created for convenience.
 There's also `zicdreplay` which will replay any caught compdefs so you can also do: `atinit'zicompinit; zicdreplay'`, etc. Basically, the whole topic is the same as normal `compinit` call, but it is done in `atinit` or `atload` hook of the last related plugin with the use of the helper functions (`zicompinit`,`zicdreplay` & `zicdclear` – see below for explanation of the last one).
 To summarize:

 ```shell
 source ~/.zi/bin/zi.zsh